NicolasT/hedgehog-stateful-demo/README.md

 [The fourth commit][7341460c0e7] applies the changes from the **Fix the model** section, which causes the tests to succeed again.

-This commit adds test-case labelling, as explained in the **Check commands get used** section of the original article.
+[The fifth commit][4489784f61e] adds test-case labelling, as explained in the **Check commands get used** section of the original article.

+This commit adds business rule validation, which causes the tests to fail again, as expected.
+See the **Assert business rules** section in the original article.

 [hedgehog]: https://hedgehog.qa/
 [quickcheck]: https://hackage.haskell.org/package/QuickCheck